ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR002-avoid-custom-equality-on-entities.md

 ## Context

 An entity's identity is the value of its `Id` field.
-Therefore we prevent compiler generated `Equals` and `GetHashCode` methods.
+Therefore we disable compiler generated `Equals` and `GetHashCode` methods on entities and aggregates.

 ## Decision

-A less idiomatic approach would be implementing equally per entity like so:
+A less idiomatic approach would be to implement equally per entity like so:

 ```fsharp
 [<NoComparison; NoEquality>]